tremor-rs/tremor-www-docs/docs/workshop/examples/03_validate/README.md

 ### Discussion

-We introduce the `declare script` and `create script` query language features. `delcare script` lets declare a template for a script to be executed while `create script` instanciates it as a part of the graph. `create script` takes an additional `as <name>` argument if it is omitted the operator will have the same name as the declaration.
+We introduce the `declare script` and `create script` query language features. `delcare script` lets declare a template for a script to be run while `create script` instanciates it as a part of the graph. `create script` takes an additional `as <name>` argument if it is omitted the operator will have the same name as the declaration.

 ### Attention